MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ### Risk and safety evaluators

 When you use AI-assisted risk and safety metrics, a GPT model isn't required.
 Instead of `model_config`, provide your `azure_ai_project` information.
-This accesses the Azure AI Studio safety evaluations back-end service, which provisions an GPT model specific to harms evaluation that can generate content risk severity scores and reasoning to enable your safety evaluators.
+This accesses the Azure AI Studio safety evaluations back-end service, which provisions an GPT model specific to harms evaluation that can generate content risk severity scores and reasoning to enable the safety evaluators.

 #### Region support